-Student Life News
+Student Life Highlights

 “Traveling to Panama with EWB-RPI was a life-changing experience for me,” said Tom Rebbecchi ’16, a materials science and engineering major who serves as the organization’s professional liaison, and is the former vice president.
 Rebbecchi, who hails from Cherry Hill, N.J., noted that the trip to Panama was his first time out of the country.

 Staying in Troy over Spring Break?
 Join us for exciting programs brought to you by the Division of Student Life.
 Events include trips to Boston and Albany, and a way to give back to the community around us.
 (Events currently being finalized) Check out the website for details!
 Rensselaer Break Programs – Events worth staying for!